Amp It Up: Is Your Site In Need for Google AMP Pages?

 Check-and-Fix Tools and Recommendations:

-The AMP Validator comes bundled with the AMP JS library and is available on every AMPed page.
+The AMP Validator is an AMP tester and editor that comes bundled with the AMP JS library and is available on every AMPed page.

 Google Search Console AMP Error Report will point to the most common issues in your site’s AMP page implementation.